frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/hemodilution.md

 ```

 *See the section on the [pathophysiological system](/docs/wiki/pathophysiological-system.md#pathophysiological-system) for more information on the graphical representation.*

+**Causes**: Excessive usage of [saline IV infusions](/docs/wiki/medical-devices.md#saline-iv-bag) for fluid resuscitation, particularly in trauma patients, when large volumes of saline or other intravenous fluids are administered to restore blood volume and pressure after significant blood loss.
+Keep in mind that dilution will be more pronounced if the patient has already lost a significant amount of blood, as the remaining blood volume will be diluted by the additional fluids.

+**Effects**: Hemodilution can lead to a significant reduction in the oxygen-carrying capacity of the blood and impair coagulation.
+In severe cases, it can result in loss of consciousness, [hypoxia](/docs/wiki/injuries/hypoxia.md#hypoxia) and [dilutional coagulopathy](/docs/wiki/injuries/coagulopathy.md#coagulopathy), both of which can lead to increased risk of [hemorrhage](/docs/wiki/injuries/hemorrhage.md#hemorrhage-spontaneous), organ failure, and death if not managed appropriately.

 **Treatment**: Hemodilution will resolve on its own over time as the body regenerates red blood cells and plasma constituents.
 However, in severe cases of hemodilution, it may be necessary to administer [blood products](/docs/wiki/medical-devices.md#blood-bag) to restore red blood cell and plasma levels immediately, as well as carefully managing fluid resuscitation to prevent further dilution.